 |Illustration from the cover of a 1967 community cookbook.|

 The building was modeled after the recently completed church in Whitehouse.
 It is in the classical Grecian style, with fluted columns at the entrance that are set within the porch area - a feature of churches of this type in New Jersey.
 In her book, Hillsborough: An Architectural History, the architectural historian Ursula Brecknell gives us this interesting serendipitous tidbit.

 Although rules existed for determining classic relationships of pediment to columns and again to the angle of pitch of pediment, they were largely ignored by 19th-century architects for numerous reasons; accordingly the matter of obtaining aesthetic relationships depended primarily on the skills of the carpenter for the "felt line".
 One of the graces of the South Branch Church is its success at this point in having a pleasing ratio.

 |This photo accompanied the 1976 Historic Register nomination form.|

-Reportedly future president Chester A. Arthur attended a service here in 1854 when he was a young New York lawyer - just twenty-five years old at the time and already famous for winning a case that ended segregation on that city's streetcars.
+Reportedly President Chester A. Arthur attended services here in the 1880s during one of his many visits to the country home of his Secretary of State Frederick T. Frelinghuysen.
 But the most famous member was future operatic soprano Anna Case who attended services and sang in the choir from the 1890s to around 1906.
 Much later she gifted her family's home - directly south of the church - to be used as the second parsonage.